blackosx/OpenCanopyIconPacks/README.md

 ## Extended Icon Packs which require user set up
+OpenCanopy will not use many of these extra icons automatically.
+Instead, the user will have to rename an extra icon .VolumeIcon.icns and place it at the root of the desired volume.
+Please consult the [OpenCore documentation](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf) for further guidance._

 ### From OpenCanopyIcons Set2
 Extended theme packs with extra icons for further user customisation.<br>